lafar6502/grimlog/README.md

 that's necessary to collect and browse logs.

 # Features
   * Log messages are sent to Glog-view over UDP, every message is a JSON object.
-Proprietary JSON and GELF format are supported.
+Simple JSON and GELF format are supported.
 More transport options/formats to come (hopefully).
   * Many popular logging frameworks can be configured to send logs over UDP/GELF so no additional libraries are necessary on the application side.
   * Single process.
 Glog-view runs as a single nodejs application and doesn't have any dependencies on other running services.
   * Low footprint - single nodejs application, consumes 30-130 MB of RAM, compact log file format, efficient and lightweight implementation.